shshaw/Canvallax/README.md

 # Canvallax.js
 *Easy parallax effects on `<canvas>`*

-Canvallax is a small (1.7kb gzipped) Javascript library with no dependencies for managing elements on `<canvas>`, with built in support for:
+Canvallax is a small (5.4kb minified, 2kb gzipped) Javascript library with no dependencies for managing elements on `<canvas>`, with built in support for:

 - Parallax Scrolling, with optional damping to smooth motions
 - Images on Canvas, from URLs or nodes (`<img />`, `<canvas />`, etc) with `Canvallax.Image`